Romanian care homes scandal spotlights abuse described as 'inhumane and degrading'

 One of the Ilfov care home bosses, DIICOT alleges, was squandering residents’ money on prostitutes, drugs and parties.
 He is also being investigated for abuse of office by the National Anti-Corruption Directorate, which is also investigating two social inspectors for corruption who carried out favorable checks on his home in May.

-Family Minister Gabriel Firea, who is reported to have close ties to that care home boss, was forced to resign amid the sprawling scandal as was Labor Minister Marius Budai.
+Family Minister Gabriela Firea, who is reported to have close ties to that care home boss, was forced to resign amid the sprawling scandal, as was Labor Minister Marius Budai.
 They both denied knowledge of care homes’ woes.

 Alin Mituta, a Romanian legislator at the European Parliament, asked the European Commission in July if it planned to investigate Romania’s abusive care homes issue, which he said directly violated the bloc’s Charter of Fundamental Rights.
 The responsible Romanian authorities, Mituta said, “were made aware of these issues … but no action was taken.”

-Note: This story has been corrected to reflect the correct spelling of former Family Minister Gabriela Firea's first name.
-It is Gabriela, not Gabriel.